Lando Norris denies Max Verstappen pole position for F1's Dutch Grand Prix | TSN

 Lando Norris produced a blistering lap to qualify on pole position ahead of the three-time world champion on Saturday.
 Next he'll aim to end Verstappen's winning streak on home soil in Sunday's race, further cutting into the Dutch driver's lead at the top of the overall standings.

-Norris' final lap was far ahead of anyone else's pace, beating second-place Verstappen by .356 of a second.
+With gusts of wind off the North Sea creating unpredictable conditions for the drivers, Norris' final lap was far ahead of anyone else's pace, beating second-place Verstappen by .356 of a second.
+Norris said his McLaren felt “amazing” but that he expected Verstappen would “put up a good fight” in front of his home crowd.

 Verstappen, who is heading into his 200th race on Sunday, had taken pole position and won all three of the races held at Zandvoort since the Dutch Grand Prix returned to the F1 schedule in 2021.